 What does God look like?
 This has been the topic of many a debate.
 Artists have depicted God in many different ways, after all.
 Is God black or white?
 Man or woman?
 Does God even look like a person at all?
 What If God Was One of Us?

-Put simply, this is where God (whether it be the Judeo-Christian one or some similar supreme being) is depicted as a disembodied hand or hands.
+Put simply, this is where a deity is depicted as a disembodied hand or hands.
 It may be implied that He still has a body somewhere, but it's obscured by mountains, clouds, light, energy, or any number of other things... or maybe it just isn't there at all.
 Usually, this hand will be giant-sized, coming out from the sky, and possibly accompanied by a booming voice, though those attributes aren't strictly necessary.
 For example, the hand of God which appears in the Book of Daniel is apparently normal size, appears inside a building, and is completely silent.

 The important thing is that only the hand and at most part of the arm is ever seen.
 In medieval artwork, the hand of God was usually just that, stopping just before the wrist.
 Some depictions go a little bit further up the forearm.
 It will almost never reach the elbow, and if it reaches all the way to (or past) the shoulder, then it's definitely not this trope anymore.

-- The Great Will of the Macrocosm in Excel Saga appears as a pair of hands that extend out from a swirling energy vortex.
+- The Great Will of the Macrocosm in Excel♡Saga appears as a pair of hands that extend out from a swirling energy vortex.
+She's the true form of Pedro's Sexy Wife.

 - In the art world, this is referred to as Manus Deinote or Dextera Domini / Dextera Deinote .
 The motif of God being depicted as a hand was particularly popular in late antique and early medieval era art, where depicting the full body of God was considered heretical as it came too close to idolatry.
 The Other Wiki has a page on it here.